bittnkr/uniq/README.md

 ```
 Note that **producers** allways pushed the same amount of items (2.5M), but the **consumers** get different quantities, ranging from 1.3 to 3.8M.

 This is the normal behaviour.
 The only condition we have, is the sum of items consumed must be equal the produced.
-This was ensured by the global variable Total.
+This was checked by the variable `Total`.

-The last line is the time took by the operation, in my computer, 581 ms to flow 10 million itens.
+The last line is the time took by the operation: 581 ms to flow 10 million itens.
 A throughput of 17.2 M Items/s, wich is a pretty impressive for an old Dell M6300 Core duo.

 ## Testing
 To get a fully functional C++, C# or pascal implementation just clone the repository: